sbip-sg/mecanywhere/README.md

 3. `full_node/contract/contracts/DiscoveryContract.sol`: used by discovery service

 # Quick Start
+1. Configure keys/env variables (see [Configuration -> Secret keys](#secret-keys))

-1. Run docker services
+2. Run docker services
 - `docker-compose up` to start all services as containers.
 Run `docker-compose up --build <service_name>` to rebuild a specific service.
 > [!NOTE]
 > Hot reload is enabled for the python services but not the java services.

-2. Migrate the contracts onto your chosen blockchain.
+3. Migrate the contracts onto your chosen blockchain.
 - For development, run `truffle migrate` in the `did/contract` and `full_node/contract` folders to deploy those contracts to ganache that is launched with the docker compose group.
+> Requirements: truffle
 - OR run `load_po.bat` which automates migration of the contracts and loads a standard PO onto the blockchain.
+> Requirements: truffle, python

 # Configuration